List of DC Comics characters: G: Garn Daanuth in other media

+Danni Garrett

+Danielle "Danni" Garrett is the granddaughter of Dan Garrett.
+The character, created by Keith Giffen, John Rogers and Cully Hamner, first appeared in Blue Beetle vol. 7 #8 (December 2006).

 Joan Garrick

-Joan Garrick is a character from DC Comics, a supporting character and romantic interest of Jay Garrick / The Flash.
+Joan Garrick is a supporting character and romantic interest of Jay Garrick / The Flash.

 The character was created by Gardner Fox and Harry Lampert, and first appeared in Flash Comics #1 (January 1940).
 She appeared in the cover alongside the Flash on the issue.
 She would remain the supporting character of the titular character throughout the Golden Age, and she was revived through the Silver Age in "Flash of Two Worlds", where she is revealed to be a part of Earth-Two.

 Joan Williams was depicted as the college crush of Jay who Joan originally rejected.
 Later, Jay used speedster powers as a football star to impress Joan and later decided to be a superhero known as the Flash.
 The Flash helped Joan when the former's father was kidnapped.
 She would remain a girlfriend and confidante to the Flash.
 Unlike Lois Lane and Superman, Joan was always aware of the Flash's secret identity.
 The events of Crisis on Infinite Earths reconnected both Jay and Joan and the entire Keystone City citizens as being in a coma until Barry Allen revived the two.
 The couple ultimately married, and Jay retired from the Justice Society of America for a while until later returning to the group.

 In "The New Golden Age", it is revealed that Joan and Jay had a child named Judy Garrick (also known as Boom) before she mysteriously vanished.
 In reality, the Time Masters had kidnapped her in an attempt to save her from being killed by Doctor Manhattan's alterations to the timeline, and she is recovered and transported to the present day.